cohere-coop/track.js/README.md

 ```

 ## Contributing
 We're flattered you want to spend your time helping out.
-Read our contributor
+Read our [contributor
-guidelines for more details!
+guidelines](CONTRIBUTING.md) for more details, or hop onto our [issue
+tracker](https://waffle.io/zincmade/track.js) and grab a feature or bug!

 ## Developing